codesilva/codesilva.github.io/_drafts/codeminer-a-2025-in-community.md

 ### Rails World

 Attending and sponsoring Rails World was a fantastic experience.
-This is the largest Ruby on Rails conference in the world, and being part of it allowed us to stay tunned into the latest trends and developments in the Rails ecosystem.
+This is the largest Ruby on Rails conference in the world, and being part of it allowed us to stay tuned into the latest trends and developments in the Rails ecosystem.

 Talysson got on stage to talk about "XY Problem" in this AI era, discussing how to effectively leverage AI tools without falling into common pitfalls.

 # JavaScript and Node.js Conferences

 We're also present in the JavaScript community.
 In 2025, we participated in several key conferences where we learned and shared knowledge about JavaScript, Node.js, and a bit more.

 #### The Developer's Conference (TDC)

 In TDC Floripa 2025, I had the opportunity to speak about DX with Node.js, sharing best practices and tips to enhance developer experience when working with Node.js applications.
-Talysson with two talks: one about functional programming in JavaScript and Domain Modeling.
+Talysson presented two talks: one about functional programming in JavaScript and Domain Modeling.

-In São Paulo, Talysson came back with two more great participations: a panel discussion on assisted coding with AI and a talk on Domain-Driven Design (DDD).
-Joao Vogler brough an exiciting talk about frontend resiliency.
+In São Paulo, Talysson came back with two more great sessions: a panel discussion on assisted coding with AI and a talk on Domain-Driven Design (DDD).
+Joao Vogler brought an exciting talk about frontend resiliency.

 #### Node Congress and JS Nation

-We also participated with workshops.
+We also led workshops.
 I put my Node.js collaborator hat on and led a workshop on SQLite and Node.js implementation at Node Congress.

 In the end of the year, I came back to lead a workshop on interactive debugging with Node.js.

 #### React Conf

 I was thrilled to attend React Conf.
 I had a good expectation about the event, and it totally delivered.
-The talks were insightful, and I had the chance to connect with so amazing people, people that build tools that we use daily like Tanstack Query and Excalidraw.
+The talks were insightful, and I had the chance to connect with amazing people who build tools that we use daily like Tanstack Query and Excalidraw.

 # Domain-Driven Design (DDD) Conferences

 There's room for more.
 In 2025, we also explored the Domain-Driven Design (DDD) community.
-Talysson spread the word of DDD around three different countries whie speaking at Nerdearla in Argentina, Explore DDD in USA, and DDD Brasil in Brazil.
+Talysson spread the word of DDD around three different countries while speaking at Nerdearla in Argentina, Explore DDD in USA, and DDD Brasil in Brazil.

 # Artificial Intelligence